Frequently Asked Questions About Lab and The Class

 I missed or will miss a lab.
 How can I make it up?

 1. Consult the schedule of times that laboratory meetings are held.
-You can find a link to the schedule as one of the menu items at the top and right of this page.
-Contact the laboratory instructor of this section and ask if there is space in the section for you to make up a lab.
-Tell them which lab experiment you wish to complete.
+You can find a link to the schedule as one of the menu items near the top and right of this page.

-2. Complete the pre-lab assignment and carefully read the procedure of the lab.
+2. Make sure that you complete the pre-lab assignment and carefully read the procedure of the lab.